stefan-balke/choralebricks/README.md

     poetry install
 ```

-Dowload the corresponding audio files from Zenodo: TODO.
+Dowload the corresponding audio files from Zenodo: *Link follows when published*.

 ## Usage

 To use the full dataset, set a dataset `root_dir` directory

 ```python
 cbdb = SongDB(root_dir="/path/to/ChoraleBricks")